p30arena/epub_quote_extractor/memory-bank/progress.md

 ## Current Status

-The project now features a complete, two-stage, LLM-powered pipeline for quote extraction and processing.
+The project now features a complete, two-stage, LLM-powered pipeline for quote extraction and processing with a revised workflow.
 The first stage extracts quotes from EPUBs and stores them in a database with a `PENDING` status.
-The second stage uses an LLM to automatically approve, decline, and group these quotes.
+The second stage first attempts to group all pending quotes, marking grouped quotes as `APPROVED`.
+Any remaining ungrouped quotes are then individually evaluated by an LLM for final approval or declination (specifically, isolated Quranic ayahs are declined).
 The database schema, application logic, and command-line interface have all been updated to support this new architecture.
 The immediate next steps are to set up the environment, run database migrations to apply the new schema, and then begin testing and refining the new pipeline.

 ## Known Issues